githubixx/ansible-role-traefik-kubernetes/README.md

 As Traefik issues updates/upgrades every few weeks/months the role also can do updates/upgrades.
 This method can also be used to change existing values without upgrading the Traefik version e.g. Also see [Traefik releases](https://github.com/traefik/traefik/releases) before updating Traefik.
 Changes to the Helm chart can be found in the [commit history](https://github.com/traefik/traefik-helm-chart/commits/master).

-If you want to upgrade Traefik/Helm chart you basically only need to change `traefik_chart_version` variable e.g. from `9.12.3` to `9.13.0`.
+If you want to upgrade Traefik/Helm chart you basically only need to change `traefik_chart_version` variable e.g. from `10.21.1` to `10.24.2`.
+You might also need to change `image.tag` value in `templates/traefik_values_default.yml.j2`.
 If only parameters should be changed update the values accordingly.

 So to do the Traefik update or to roll out the new values run